mxhulab/cryosieve/README.md

 A video tutorial is available within this repository.
 You can directly download it [here](cryosieve_video_tutorial.mp4).

+We also provide [a JoVE paper](https://www.jove.com/t/66617/enhancing-density-maps-removing-majority-particles-single-particle) in the format of case studies, which includes video instructions on how to use CryoSieve.

 ## Publications

 For more details, please refer to the paper ["A minority of final stacks yields superior amplitude in single-particle cryo-EM"](https://www.nature.com/articles/s41467-023-43555-x).
 If you find that CryoSieve contributes to your work, we kindly request you to cite this paper.